DenverN3/bash_tutorial/dogs/dogs_cats.md

 The previous volunteers made a spreadsheet of the dogs.
-But they can't afford a license for Microsoft Excel or any apple products only open source Linux software like BASH.
+But they can't afford a license for Microsoft Excel or any apple products only open source Linux software like BASH. :C

 Now you have to manipulate this database to get the dogs adopted.